swiftgurmeet/python-essentials/README.md

 # python-notebook-intro
-Intro to Python uning notebook
+Intro to Python using Jupyter notebook